 Symptoms of being overstressed

 Overstress is a condition caused by constant exposure to stress that exceeds an individual’s stress tolerance.
-A lifestyle that causes excessive stress is the main cause, but as stress is subjective, it’s hard to discuss universal triggers.
+A lifestyle that causes excessive stress is the main cause, but as stress is subjective, it’s hard to come up with universal triggers.

-Besides all that, too much stress can result in poor decision-making, memory problems and an inability to control impulses and regulate behaviour.
+Too much stress can also result in poor decision-making, memory problems and an inability to control impulses and regulate behaviour.

 Is having a high stress tolerance a good thing?

-It’s important that you feel a sense of urgency to deal with a critical situation, acknowledge your limits and pay attention to the pressure building around you.
-The thing is; you are still experiencing stress, and stress is still harmful – you’re just better at tolerating it.
+This is not good.
+It’s important we feel a sense of urgency to deal with a critical situation, acknowledge our limits and pay attention to the pressure building around us.

 If your stress tolerance is too high, you are more likely to: